PHOENIX – The comings and goings at One Bills Drive in the past few weeks impact more than the team that resides there.

 Felton had a Pro Bowl season for Minnesota in 2012 when his blocking helped Adrian Peterson rush for more than 2,000 yards.
 In the Vikings’ scheme of offensive coordinator Norv Turner, the fullback has a far less important role than he does for new Bills OC Greg Roman, who along with new coach Rex Ryan believes in a power-oriented running game.

 “He’s a better blocker than a receiver,” Zimmer said Wednesday during the NFC coaches’ breakfast with the media at the NFL meetings.
 “He can go get on linebackers, get on defensive ends, that’s what he can do.

 “Jerome is a terrific team guy.
 I thought he was terrific last year” Zimmer’s first in Minnesota, “not knowing him before.
 He’s very, very physical, he’s tough.
-He comes to work and does everything you’d like him to do.
-He’s a good kid.”
+He comes to work and does everything you’d like him to do, he’s a good kid.”

 Philadelphia Eagles coach Chip Kelly is understandably thrilled with being able to acquire former Bills linebacker Kiko Alonso in exchange for running back LeSean McCoy.
-He has to be, considering he gave up on of the NFL’s premier players.
+He has to be, considering he gave up on of the NFL’s premiere players.